DenGrg/OnboardingDocumentation/ca_general_overview.md

 ### Building a content feed
 If you want to find out more about how to build a content feed [visit](https://support.celtra.io/feeds/content-feeds).
 And [link to martins article]

-Additional benefit of this approach is the ability to update creatives.
-If for some reason you want to change something in your layout, or you want to replace some content, you just need to do this once.

-For changing the layout, you can do this by updating your template.
-We will detect the change and give user an option to update also their generated creative variants.
-This kind of update will result in all existing creatives beeing deleted and recreated for the new tempalte.

-For updating the content, you just need to replace it in the feed editor.
-Again the change will be detected and after updating, only those creatives that were using the assets that you changed will be deleted and regenerated (if you modify 5 lines in the feed, 5 creatives will be deleted and 5 new will be gewnerated after updating).

 #### Distributiong and exporting